-I also suspect there to be a continuation of hesitancy towards taking vacations that require air travel, going to bars/restaurants, spending time at shopping centers, museums and other indoor venues such as concerts and some sporting events, which may still be without crowds for the foreseeable future.
+I also suspect there will be a continuation of hesitancy towards taking vacations that require air travel, going to bars/restaurants, spending time at shopping centers, museums and other indoor venues such as concerts and some sporting events, which may still be without crowds for the foreseeable future.

-A post-coronavirus world: outdoor retail stocks expected to spike
+A post-coronavirus world: Outdoor retail stocks expected to spike

 For many of us, the outdoors has always been a special place to enjoy our time but I expect a surge of newcomers, especially from urban markets that look to get out and explore areas preferably within driving distance of their homes.

 It’s worth noting that the shift in consumer behavior, and spending habits, during the pandemic is likely to be a positive revenue driver for many of the companies offering outdoor recreational equipment.